 While the Ottoman Empire resisted European culture at first, hence gay sex being allowed in 1858, nationalization soon won out.
-Two years later, in 1870, India’s Penal Code declared gay sex a crime.
-LGBTI Indians are still fighting this law and living with its consequences today.
+Twelve years later, in 1870, India’s Penal Code declared gay sex a crime.
+LGBTI Indians finally won against this colonial law in 2018.

 But what is it like to be colonized?
 And why did homophobia get so much more extreme?

-‘With the west coming in and colonizing, they think we are lazy and passive and weak,’ Zahed said.
+‘With the west coming in and colonizing, they think [Muslims] are lazy and passive and weak,’ Zahed said.

-‘As Arab men, we have to be more powerful and virile and manly.
+‘As Arab men, we have to prove we are more powerful and virile and manly.
 Modern German history is like that, showing how German nationalization rose after [defeat in] the First World War.

 ‘It’s tribalism, it’s the same problem.
 It’s about killing everyone against my tribe.
 I’m going to kill the weak.
-I’m going to kill anyone who doesn’t fulfill this aggressive nationalistic stereotype.’
+I’m going to kill anyone who doesn’t fulfil this aggressive nationalistic stereotype.’

 Considering the male-dominant society already existed, it was easy for the ‘modern’ patriarchy to end up suppressing women and criminalizing LGBTI lives.